hodaridigital/devrockstars/refer_a_software_developer._make_zar_10,000!.md

 We run like a software company, using slack, trello, and standups to drive the business forward, but we think like creatives, so anything needs to be at least possible in theory...

-The candidate would lead the development of the team under them, and the tech stack.
-We would need to use code to leverage the business.
+The candidate would lead the development of the team under them, and the

-I'm not looking for someone average.
-I want a rockstar, who can achieve 10x productivity, and more importantly inspire it.
+We don't do average.
+We want a rockstar, who can achieve 10x productivity, and more importantly inspire it, however we have a no asshole rule

 ####Key skills - or ability to learn quickly